rafaelravelli12/java/README.md

 ### Estimeed Sirs,

-This repository is being used to allocate my public projects using Java with Swing.
+This repository is being used to allocate my public projects using Java with Swing framework.

 Graciously,